 \subsection{System Components \& Functionalities}

 Following these guidelines, we design the system and its various components.
 In particular, the system has two main components: 1) the end-user client (web browser extension), 2) the web server (running behind a web proxy).
 Figure~\ref{fig:overview-architecture} illustrates an overview of the system's architecture.
-In the next paragraphs, we explain each of these components and how they fulfil the desired properties listed above.
-The extension side is written in a few thousand lines of JavaScript and it's available for all major browsers.
-Additionally, the \toolname extension can be inspected at the end-user side, as it runs on the user's browser.
+In the next paragraphs, we explain each of the components and how they fulfill the listed properties.
+The extension is written in a few thousand lines of JavaScript and is available for all major browsers.
+Additionally, the extension can be inspected at the user side while running on the browser.